Construction Accident Attorney Serving Fayetteville & Beckley

 According to the U.S. Department of Labor, the construction industry has one of the highest annual numbers of workplace fatalities.
 With heavy machinery, working from great heights, and hazardous materials all over the place, construction sites have no room for complacency.
 Negligence on any front can have disastrous consequences, including fatalities and serious injuries.

-The dedicated attorneys at the West Virginia personal injury firm of Hewitt & Salvatore fight for the injured and their loved ones because we know our clients are people like us.
+The dedicated construction accident attorneys at the West Virginia personal injury firm of Hewitt & Salvatore fight for the injured and their loved ones because we know our clients are people like us.
 We are moms, dads, coaches, parents, brothers, and sisters.
 We continue to fight the legal battles of those injured because they deserve it.
 After any type of accident, you need time to heal.
 Our attorneys allow you to take that time by taking on the legal burdens you carry after being injured due to the negligence of someone else.

 Common Causes of Construction Site Injuries